In order to celebrate 1 year of Full of Bookish Wonder, I will be holding a giveaway! The winner will receive copies of:

 - This competition ends on 30th June 2017 at 11:59pm (GMT).

-- One winner will be picked, and notified on 1st July 2017.
+- One winner will be picked at random, and notified on 1st July 2017.

 - The winner will receive a copy of The Hate U Give by Angie Thomas, and Me and Earl and the Dying Girl by Jesse Andrews.